TouK/nussknacker/docs/scenarios_authoring/TestingAndDebugging.md

 # Testing and Debugging

 There are several features in Nussknacker designed specifically to ease testing and debugging; this page provides a brief explanation how to use them.
-This functionality is grouped in the Test panel docked on the right side of the Designer canvas; if you did not rearrange panels it is in the right part of the Designer canvas.
+This functionality is grouped in the Test panel; if you did not rearrange panels it is in the right part of the Designer canvas.

 ![alt_text](img/testPanel.png "Designer Test panel")